Dhanush-M555/KubeSim/tests/README.md

    - Pod rescheduling when a node fails
    - Handling of pod deletion when a node is unreachable

-3. **Integration**
+3. **Advanced Scenarios**
+   - Complex pod rescheduling with limited capacity
-   - Complete workflows for all scheduling algorithms
+   - Tie-breaking in scheduling algorithms
-   - Node failure recovery and auto-scaling
+   - Multiple pods competing for limited resources

 ## Maximum Node Limit

-As requested, the tests are designed to never create more than 5 nodes to accommodate resource limitations on local systems.
+The tests are designed to never create more than 5 nodes to accommodate resource limitations on local systems.